Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 ---

-The group stopped by the 'edge' of the city, looking over the fences in a row.
-There was a huge glass window installed on the ground so they could look down the sword.
-Though, they couldn't look all the way down, probably the sword's hilt guard: an icy land not far below littered with corpses.
+At the end of the pathway was one of the 'edge' of the city.
+As they peered over the fences, stood in a row, they saw a huge glass window installed below, looking down on the sword's hilt guard: an icy land not very far below littered with unburied corpses.

 Monica: "We're now more or less above the sword's hilt guard.
 Even this place was once ravaged by war.
 By Keves and Agnus."